stereobooster/cs-video/README.md

 [Simple Made Easy](https://www.infoq.com/presentations/Simple-Made-Easy) by Rich Hickey.
 Rich Hickey emphasizes simplicity’s virtues over easiness’, showing that while many choose easiness they may end up with complexity, and the better way is to choose easiness along the simplicity path.

 [Nothing is Something](https://www.youtube.com/watch?v=OMPfEXIlTVE) by Sandi Metz.
 Our code is full of hidden assumptions, things that seem like nothing, secrets that we did not name and thus cannot see.
 These secrets represent missing concepts and this talk shows you how to expose those concepts with code that is easy to understand, change and extend.
 Being explicit about hidden ideas makes your code simpler, your apps clearer and your life better.
 Even very small ideas matter.
 Everything, even nothing, is something.

+## Other collections of videos

+[Papers We Love](http://paperswelove.org/) is a repository of academic computer science papers and a community who loves reading them